 Ten great days out for summer

-If you're planning what to do this summer, we've got 10 suggestions of places with something for everyone – from animals by the seaside to museums exploring the sea and sky.
+If you're planning what to do over the summer holidays, we've got 10 suggestions of places with something for everyone – from animals by the seaside to museums exploring the sea and sky.

-Searching for fun days out during the summer months?
-We've selected 10 venues that are perfect to visit when the weather's that little bit warmer and that will keep the whole family entertained.
+Searching for fun days out during the summer holidays?
+We've selected 10 venues that are perfect to visit when the weather's that little bit warmer and that will keep the whole family entertained while school's out for summer.

 Whether you want to dive into maritime history or take to the skies with stories of aviation; make some new furry friends in the grounds of beautiful houses or combine a visit to the seaside with a dollop of history, these 10 museums, galleries and historic places are all free or 50% off to visit with a National Art Pass.
 Bringing little ones?
 Make sure to add Plus Kids to your membership to make savings for the whole family.

-Discover ten summer days out with a National Art Pass
+Discover ten days out over the summer holidays with a National Art Pass

 Barbara Hepworth Museum & Sculpture Garden